 The PTO (Parent Teacher Organization) will be highly involved in improving our school.
 All Parents/Guardians are encouraged to actively participate.
-Meetings for the entire year are to be announced at the beginning of the school year.
-The PTO will sponsor several fund raising projects.
-With the help of all Parents/Guardians, these projects can be very successful.
-These projects enable the PTO to fund many important activities at our school.
+The PTO will sponsor several fun activities throughout the year to include our fall festival, penguin patch holiday shopping for our students and teacher appreciation week for all of our staff.
+They are looking to have many other great activities planned this year and with the help of all Parents/Guardians, these projects can be very successful.
+We look forward to having another awesome school year with our DSES PTO where we are Future World Changers!